jkartoshka/chat-fe/README.md

 Add multiple participants in a new chat to create a group conversation.
 Group participants are displayed with their avatars and names.

+## Deleting a Chat

+To delete a chat Click the three dots in a chat, and menu will appear.
+Click Delete and the chat will be removed